 These are such great ideas!
 One day I got crazy & added a whole cup of sour cream AND the best part of a can of coconut frosting to a chocolate cake mix.
 Baked as usual with the cake ingredients called for, it was awesome.
 Like german chocolate cake all the way through.
 Use buttercream icing, store bought or your own if it needs it.
 (Mine did!)

 When using boxed cake mixes, add a half to a level teaspoon of baking powder.
 Being taught this by my grandmother has been a blessing.
 We don't always check the date on the box and as the box sits on the shelves, it loses it's strength.
+I am not a baker and have had cakes come out flat, but after using this method I haven't had any problems.

 To add flavor to a chocolate cake mix add a tablespoon of powdered cocoa to your cake mix before blending.
 Personally I use anywhere from one to two tablespoons of cocoa depending on the flavor of the cake mix.
 I suggest you start with one then add or subtract from there.